What You’ll Learn 🎯

 DC gap manual input.

-Inside this setup window, the user defines the runout compensation as well as the reference orbit.
+Within this setup window, the user defines both the runout compensation and the reference orbit.

 Bearing properties